-(Class of 2024 and Beyond)
+(Classes of 2024 & beyond)

 Students are able to take more than one world language course.
 Students who enjoy learning languages are encouraged to add an additional world language in order to broaden their language study.
 Students learning more than two world languages are referred to as polyglots.